BeamMP Run On Linux Guide 2025

-thats actually genius! rename the game’s launcher to the beammp launcher which then launches the BeamNG.drive.x64.exe! i didn’t think about that when i was tinkering with the steam tinkerer!
+thats brilliant! rename the game’s launcher to the beammp launcher which then launches the BeamNG.drive.x64.exe! how did i not think of that when i was tinkering with the steam tinkerer! /s

-though, i could be wrong, but running the game in vulkan on linux is redundant, it will run in vulkan anyway, no matter what option you will choose!
+i could be wrong, but if running via wine/proton, choosing the vulkan renderer is redundant, because it will run in vulkan anyway, no matter what option you choose!

 just follow it step by step and it should work ask me anything if it doesn’t